 Being mindful of your emotions when they come up, without reacting to them.

 You’ve heard the old phrase, “Practice makes perfect,” right?
 A great way to improve communication skills is to communicate often with your partner.
 Consider setting aside a time each night, perhaps after the kids are asleep, to talk with your partner, reviewing the events of the day.
 Do this without other distractions, like TVs or cell phones.

 Consider Attending Couples Counseling

 Going to see a therapist trained in couples counseling can be a helpful way to better understand how to improve communication skills as a couple.
 Your therapist, working together with you and your partner, can help bring to light any unhelpful learned behaviors, as well as coach you both on specific communication skills.

 Learning how to effectively communicate with your partner can take time, and it doesn’t mean that you will avoid having disagreements.
 That’s part of the process of being in a relationship.
 Both of you can improve communication skills individually and as a couple, so that when the time comes you don’t slip into an argument, but resolve the conflict together instead.

-For additional information or to schedule an appointment for couples counseling please call Philip J Fauerbach, LMHC at (813) 651-1221.
+For additional information on improving communication, visit Phil Fauerbach’s Couples Counseling page.
+To schedule an appointment for couples counseling please call Philip J Fauerbach, LMHC at (813) 759-3278.